FM Library: forms, processes, rules & tools

-- Depending on the vehicle, the emission reduction can be as high as 90%.
+- Depending on the vehicle, the emission reduction can be as high as 90 percent.

-What is DCS doing to support the alt fuels initiative in the legislature?
+What is Fleet doing to support the alt fuels initiative in the Legislature?

-- We are working with the Office of Governor, OK Secretary of Energy and OK House and Senate on all alt fuels initiatives.
+- We are working with the Governor's Office, the Oklahoma Secretary of Energy and Oklahoma House and Senate on all alt fuels initiatives.